 In today’s modern technological age, everybody has various devices such as desktop computers, laptops, tablets, iPads and smart phone.
 Because nobody wants their personal information stolen, this means people need passwords to protect everything they use.

 This doesn’t merely mean protecting the device itself from being hacked.
-It also means preventing hackers getting your information from websites.
+It also means preventing hackers from getting your information from websites.
+Strong password generators require fully-trusted password managers.
+Here are the top five password managers:

 Social medial sites such as Facebook, LinkedIn, Twitter and many others are used daily by millions of people all around the world.
 Some people use the same password for them all.
 Online banking, running websites, using emails and many other things all need protection from prying eyes and so you need passwords for them all.